cptnbrando/Brandon-Dcruz-ERS/README.md

 ## Project Description

-A Javalin full-stack application that allows a company to manage reimbursement requests for employees
+A Javalin full-stack application that allows a company to manage reimbursement requests for employees.
+This was created as Project 1 for the Revature training program in February 2021.

 ## Technologies Used